YichaoOU/HemTools/docs/content/NGS_pipelines/single_cell.rst

 Note that Single-cell differential expression analysis is not implemented yet.

-.. note:: Should work for hg19, hg38, mm9, mm10.
+.. note:: Should work for hg19, hg38, mm10.
 However, I only tested hg19.
+No mm9 ref data.

 Flowchart
 ^^^^^^^^^